Presbyterian worship: Introduction of Hymns

 In this context, "hymns" means hymns that are not part of the Bible; the word "hymn" is used in the Bible, but it is claimed by advocates of exclusive psalmody that this refers to a specific type of psalm.

 After singing psalms for 200 years, in 1861 the Church of Scotland first formally adopted hymns, with the Free Church of Scotland doing the same in 1872.
 Hymns and other extra-biblical words are now widely used in Presbyterian circles; the details vary from denomination to denomination.

 Introduction of Instruments

-In the early nineteenth century, the Revd R. William Ritchie of St. Andrew's Church, Glasgow, attempted to introduce an organ into his church, but was informed by the Presbytery of Glasgow that "the use of organs in the public worship of God is contrary to the law of the land and constitution of our Established Church."
+In the early nineteenth century, R. William Ritchie of St. Andrew's Church, Glasgow, attempted to introduce an organ into his church, but was informed by the Presbytery of Glasgow that "the use of organs in the public worship of God is contrary to the law of the land and constitution of our Established Church."

-In 1863, the Revd Robert Lee introduced a harmonium into worship at Greyfriars Kirk, Edinburgh.
+In 1863, Robert Lee introduced a harmonium into worship at Greyfriars Kirk, Edinburgh.
 Lee defended instrumental music at the 1864 General Assembly, who declared that "such innovations should only be put down when they interfered with the peace of the Church and harmony of congregations".
 A pipe organ was subsequently installed in Greyfriars, and first used in 1865.